Building Resilient Infrastructure and Communities (BRIC) Grant Program

 Applicants and Subapplicants must have a FEMA approved mitigation plan as of the application deadline in order to apply for mitigation projects in accordance with Title 44 CFR Part 201.
 BRIC projects must be cost-effective, technically feasible, effective, and environmentally permittable.
 Eligible subapplications are awarded on a nationally competitive basis.
 Federal funding up to $50M is available at a 75 percent cost share per eligible activity.
 All HMA project grant applications require a completed Benefit-Cost Analysis (BCA) to be submitted with the application for funding, unless project qualifies for BCA Waiver (pre-calculated benefits).

-FEMA is including new provisions to implement the Community Disaster Resilience Zones Act, a new law which aims to direct public and private resilience investments in communities that are most vulnerable to natural hazards.
+FEMA continues to include provisions to implement the Community Disaster Resilience Zones Act, a law which aims to direct public and private resilience investments in communities that are most vulnerable to natural hazards.

 FEMA acknowledges the adoption and enforcement of building codes, specifications, and/or standards as an important mitigation activity that provides significant resilience benefits.
-Therefore, BRIC has dedicated additional funds through a State/Territory and Tribal Building Codes Plus Up for FY 2023 to carry out eligible building code adoption and enforcement activities.
-See below for FY23 BRIC C&CB Building Code Activities (FEMA Program Support Material).
+Therefore, BRIC continues to dedicate additional funds through a State/Territory and Tribal Building Codes Plus Up for FY 2024 to carry out eligible building code adoption and enforcement activities.
+See below for FY24 BRIC C&CB Building Code Activities (FEMA Program Support Material).

 More general information on the FEMA BRIC program can be found at the following website: https://www.fema.gov/bric .

-FY 2023 BRIC STATE subapplication deadline: 1/8/2024 (note: this is the deadline for subapplicants to submit to MEMA, which is different than the FEMA deadline).
+FY 2024 BRIC STATE subapplication deadline: 3/10/2025 at 11:59PM EST (note: this is the deadline for subapplicants to submit to MEMA, which is different than the FEMA deadline).

 Additional Resources